 Like most things you can contest a Will without professional help.
 However, contentious probate is a very complex process and it can end up being pretty personal and vicious too.
 If you get it wrong, it is very easy to end up paying the other sides costs, even if you win!
 Most people would prefer to make it less personal by employing an experienced contentious probate lawyer.

 However, contesting a Will is sometimes a complete waste of time as it can bankrupt the estate or the person the Judge considers does not have a well thought through claim to challenge a Will.
 So we recommend that you pay for a professional review before you waste (potentially) tens of thousands of pounds or more with little prospect of success.

-Contact us to discuss a formal review before you decide to contest a Will – spend a few pounds to potentially save far, far more.
+Contact us to discuss a formal review before you decide to contest an Estate– spend a few pounds to potentially save far, far more.